Skip to content

 Build is only the first category in this series, but it is the foundation.
 If you are choosing toys for Christmas or for the year ahead, a clear mindset and a few strong brands make everything easier.
 Less clutter, less overwhelm, more space to play.

-If you have found a brilliant build toy I have not mentioned, tell me via Instagram or in the comments.
+If you have found a build toy I have not mentioned, tell me via Instagram or in the comments.
 I always trust those recommendations the most.

 Hope this helps, Kate